 That’s what to add to your diet.
 Equally important is what to remove from your diet.
 This gets back to knowing your own gut and what bothers it.

 A lot of people find that dairy is a culprit in causing bloating, gas, and constipation.
 Cut out dairy — milk, cheese, yogurt, ice cream, and butter — for two to four weeks and see if your symptoms improve.
-There’s a growing body of that some people are sensitive to gluten.
-You may want to try the same elimination diet for gluten as well.
+There’s a growing body of

 4. Add fiber, eat better, drink more water, exercise more.
 I’ve tried all of that and I’m still constipated.
 Any suggestions I haven’t heard before?